-Informed consent begins when you read a research advertisement or staff explains the study to you.
+Informed consent begins when the research staff explains the study to you.
 These facts include details about the study, tests or procedures you may receive, the benefits and risks that could result, and your rights as a research volunteer.

-Once your questions have been answered and you fully understand the facts about the research study you will be asked to sign an "informed consent form" or you may be given an information sheet.
-You should take your time when you read the informed consent form or information sheet.
-There are some research studies in which you will be asked to review the informed consent form but you will not be required to sign it.
-You will still receive a copy of the informed consent form.
+Once your questions have been answered and you fully understand the facts about the research study, you will be asked to sign an "informed consent form."
+You should take your time when you read the informed consent form.
 If you have any questions, ask the research staff to explain.
 It may be helpful to talk with family members, friends, or your health care providers before you make a decision.